Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2jV6lzqCFrs.md

 ### Transcript

-> will the old factory stuff still work yes the olfactory the old stuff that you had for fixmas last year will still work i am pretty sure like, unless we made some some recipes changes which is not impossible but i think for the most part everything should function but it's i don't know maybe you'll find out maybe maybe it doesn't i don't know
+> will the old factory stuff still work yes the olfactory the old stuff that you had for fixmas last year will still work I am pretty sure like, unless we made some some recipes changes which is not impossible but I think for the most part everything should function but it's I don't know maybe you'll find out maybe maybe it doesn't I don't know